-- 1. In the top menu, Xsheet view or Timeline view, add a new drawing element and name it properly. - 2.
-In the Timeline or Xsheet view, select the rough layer's timing.

-- 3. Copy the timing and in the top menu, select Edit > Paste Special or Ctrl + B (Windows/Linux) or \mathbb{H} + B (Mac OS X). - 4.
+- 1. Add a new drawing layer and name it secondary\animation. - 2.
+In the Timeline or Xsheet view, select the rough layer's timing. - 3.
+Copy the timing and in the top menu, select Edit > Paste Special or Ctrl + B (Windows/Linux) or R + B (Mac OS X). - 4.
 Choose Never create drawing files from the options to paste the timing but not the drawing files.